alexfernandez/loadtest/README.md

 Send a custom header with the request.
 A pair header:value is expected and sent to the server.
 This parameter can be repeated as many times as needed.

+Note: loadtest will not add the "host:" header on its own; you need to add it explicitly if your server requires it.

 ### -T content-type

 Set the MIME content type for POST data.
 Default: text/plain.